-8.0 MITIGATION, MONITORING AND REPORTING REQUIREMENTS FOR ESA LISTED SPECIES
+7.0 MITIGATION, MONITORING AND REPORTING REQUIREMENTS FOR ESA LISTED SPECIES

-This section outlines the specific mitigation, monitoring and reporting measures built into the proposed action to minimize or eliminate potential impacts to ESA-listed species of whales, sea turtles, fish and birds.
-Additional mitigation, monitoring or reporting measures may be included in any issued BOEMRE lease or other authorization, including those that may be developed during the Federal ESA Section 7 consultation process.
+This section outlines the specific environmental mitigation, monitoring and reporting measures built into the proposed action to minimize or eliminate potential environmental impacts.
+Although a majority of the measures are directed at ESA-listed species these mitigations also facilitate reduced impacts to non ESA-listed species including marine fish.
+Modifications to these stipulations may be made during the leasing process if comments or new data indicate that changes are necessary and conditions warrant change.
+Additional mitigation, monitoring or reporting measures may be included in any issued BOEMRE lease or other authorization, including those that may be developed during statutory consultations with State and Federal agencies.

-8.1.
+7.1.
 Measures for ESA-Listed Marine Mammals and Sea Turtles